tarunaaggarwal/Nanopore-Genome-Asm-Pipeline/README.md

 ### I also ran Progressive Mauve to explore congruencies among Illumina Assembly (by Lizzy) and my Canu and Flye assemblies.
 The Mauve outputs are in `~/annie-rowe/analysis-results/prog-mauve-output`.
 You can check out the `pngs` folder with lots of images for comparing the different assemblies.

+### Lastly, below are some resources for making a nice circular visual for your genome.
+I created a very basic one.
+But annotating and labeling the circular genome will require manual power.

+- [SnapGene Viewer](https://www.snapgene.com/snapgene-viewer/) is free tool for importing fasta and gff files to make a visual.
+- [Geneious](https://www.geneious.com/) is a great tool as well, but it costs money.
+- [CGView](http://wishart.biology.ualberta.ca/cgview/index.html) is another tool.
+I haven't used it because I couldn't figure it out.